Purchase a Past Issue

 Food + Drink

-Katie Levesque of Hilliard launched her business in 2014.
+Katie Levesque launched her business in 2014.
 She now makes more than 40 beef jerky flavors ranging from Black Cherry Bourbon to fiery Scorpion XXX.

 Everyone’s favorite movie snack holds a special place in Marion’s history — a fact the town celebrates every September.